 When detected early—before symptoms are present—lung cancer is more effectively treated.
-A computerized tomography (CT) chest scan, offered through Ridgeview Imaging Services and Ridgeview Specialty Clinic-Pulmonology, is one tool used by physicians to evaluate risk for lung cancer.
+A computerized tomography (CT) chest scan, offered through Ridgeview Imaging Services and Pulmonology at Ridgeview Specialty Clinic, is one tool used by physicians to evaluate risk for lung cancer.

-For more information or to schedule a screening appointment in Chaska or Waconia, call Ridgeview Imaging Services at 952-442-2191, ext.
-5624.
+For more information or to schedule a screening appointment in Chaska or Waconia, call Ridgeview Imaging Services at 952-777-4471.